 Learn about skin and nipple changes in the breast so you know when to see your health care provider.

-Inverted nipples.
+- Inverted nipples.
 This is normal if your nipples have always been indented inward and can easily point out when you touch them.
-If your nipples are pointing in, and this is new, talk to your health care provider right a way.
+If your nipples are pointing in, and this is new, talk to your health care provider right away.

 Call for an appointment with your health care provider if you notice:

-Your health care provider will talk to you about your medical history and recent changes you have noticed in your breasts and nipples.
-Your health care provider will also do a breast exam and may suggest that you see a dermatologist or breast specialist.
+Your provider will talk to you about your medical history and the recent changes you have noticed in your breasts and nipples.
+Your provider will also do a breast exam and may suggest that you see a dermatologist or breast specialist.

 You may have these tests done: